RaidenH-UWT/TCSS305-hw2-raidenh/README.md

 After that it was all bugfixing, tuning, and tweaking.
 My last 11 commits were just small changes.

+I finished this project in 41 commits across 1 week.

 ## Unresolved problems in my submission:
 I've got a couple warnings in my test classes which I've ignored because they aren't graded.
 Most egregious is my TestTruck `testChooseDirection()`